ibm-cloud-docs/databases-for-postgresql-gen2/connecting-ibmcloud-app.md

 The [Connection strings](/docs/databases-for-postgresql?topic=databases-for-postgresql-connection-strings#connection-string-breakdown) page contains a reference of the JSON fields.

-For more information, see the [Kubernetes Service documentation](https://cloud.ibm.com/docs/containers?topic=containers-service-binding#reference_secret).
+For more information, see the [Kubernetes service documentation](https://cloud.ibm.com/docs/containers?topic=containers-service-binding#reference_secret).